Updated: November 27, 2024

 Cascais

 Cascais is a seaside town a short distance from the center of Lisbon, with excellent public transportation links to the center.
-It is more family-friendly than the center of the city, with greater open space, and also has a number of good international schools.
+It is more family-friendly than the center of the city, with greater open space, and also has a number of good international schools, such as King’s College School.

 Setubal